How does this medication work? What will it do for me?

 Check with your doctor as soon as possible if any of the following side effects occur:

-- abnormal thoughts or behaviour, hallucinations, or delusions
+- abnormal thoughts or behaviour, paranoia, hallucinations, or delusions

 - increased blood pressure